weaversa/cryptol-course/labs/saw/ArithmeticVerifications/ArithmeticVerifications.md

 Before working through this lab, you'll need
   * Cryptol to be installed,
-  * the Software Analysis Workbench (SAW) to be installed,
+  * the Software Analysis Workbench (SAW) to be installed.
-  * this module to load successfully, and
-  * an editor for completing the exercises in this file.

 A pre-compiled bitcode file is provided so that you don't need to compile the sample C code.
 If you want to compile the C code yourself,